Improving Children's Health

-Significant examples of our commitment to improving the oral health of underserved children are the Healthy Kids Dental and MIChild programs, both of which are partnerships with the Michigan Department of Community Health (MDCH).
+Significant examples of our commitment to improving the oral health of underserved children are the Healthy Kids Dental and MIChild programs, both of which are partnerships with the Michigan Department of Health and Human Services (MDHHS).

-MIChild was developed in 1998 by the State of Michigan to provide low-cost health and dental benefits to the state’s uninsured children who don’t qualify for Medicaid.
-Delta Dental is one of MIChild’s benefit administrators.
+MIChild was developed in 1998 by the State of Michigan to provide low-cost health and dental benefits for the state’s uninsured children of Michigan's working families.
+Delta Dental is the benefit administrator for the MIChild dental plan.

 Children’s Oral Health Programs